African - American First Ladies of Distinction

 Roger Arliner Young

-Roger Arliner Young (1889 – 1964), an educator and scientist, was the first to earn a Ph.D. in Zoology from the University of Pennsylvania in 1940.
+Roger Arliner Young (1889 – 1964), a scientist, was the first to earn a Ph.D. in Zoology from the University of Pennsylvania in 1940 and made groundbreaking contributions to marine biology.

 Merze Tate

-Merze Tate (1905 – 1996), an educator, was the first to earn a Ph.D. in Government and International Relations from Harvard University in 1941.
+Merze Tate (1905–1996), an educator and historian, was the first Black woman to earn a Ph.D. in Government and International Relations from Harvard in 1941.

 Ruth Smith Lloyd

-Ruth Smith Lloyd (b.1917), an educator, was the first to earn a Ph.D. in Anatomy from Western Reserve University in 1941.
+Ruth Smith Lloyd (1917–1995), an educator and scientist, was the first African American woman to earn a Ph.D. in anatomy from Western Reserve University in 1941.

 Margurite Thomas Williams